Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Kerry Carpenter At The Plate

-- Carpenter has driven in a run in 31 games this season (34.4%), including 15 games with more than one RBI (16.7%).
-He has also driven home three or more of his team's runs in six contests.
+- Carpenter has picked up an RBI in 35.1% of his games this season, with two or more RBI in 16.0% of his games.
+He has also produced three or more runs in six contests.

+- He has scored in 36 of 94 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.